edwyn-amador/dynamic-json-messages/README.md

 { ... "response": [{ ... }], "*required": 1 }
 { ... "response": [{ ... }], "*required": { ... "message": "* This is required" } }
 ```
-- "__*repeatResponse__": This special property works together with a "response" node, defininig whether a response can be repeated.
+- "__*repeatResponse__": This special property works together with a "_response_" node, defininig whether a response can be repeated.
 > By default response subnodes are shown once per cycle, this special property enables to show the response
   subnode on every request, this also makes possible to change the given response after sending one already.
   Supports values as: 0 / "0" / false / 1 / "1" / true